rebecca-shoptaw/triolingo/README.md

 ## Implementation
+### Note
+A full code refactor restructure is in progress as planned, and the information below is no longer fully accurate; will be replaced when the restructure is finished.

 ### Question Algorithm
 In the current version of the site, the question data comes from an array of more than 500 word/definition pair arrays:
 ```